cybertraining-dsc/fa20-523-327/project/project.md

 ## 2. Background Research and Previous Work

 After reviewing other background literature and works from other authors within this field,  people have ventured into how a video will be popular on Youtube.
 Most findings online are analysis or unique findings for popular videos.
 Several people have researched to predict if a video will be popular (views) on Youtube but do not cover the scope if it will reach the trending section on Youtube.
+Other analysis includes likes/dislikes predictor, comment creator, title scorer, and many more.
 These findings can still be helpful and lead this research in the right direction.

 ## 3. Choice of Data-set

 To understand what determines if a video will trend on Youtube the dataset chosen for this project is a trending Youtube videos dataset (US)[^2].
+The dataset was retrieved from the popular data science website, Kaggle.
+The dataset chosen is one of the most popular datasets available on Kaggle and many people have analyzed it.
+The dataset is known for being readable and having a high usability score.

 The Trending Youtube dataset contains 40,949 entries and 16 labels covering the basic information of a trending Youtube video.